strive-management/.github/profile/README.md

 Strive is a web application designed to help small businesses manage employee data, schedules, attendance tracking, and onboarding files.

-This .
-It contains the codebase for the backend of our application.

 ## Getting Started

 Before you begin, please ensure you have node.js and npm installed.